ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 I am going to show the both type of deployment.
 You may choose any of the method.

+To start, lets create a new project in OpenShift Cluster

+``sh
+oc new-project knative-demo
+``

 #### 5.1 Deploy using Knative cli tool

 Make sure you have installed Knative [cli tool](https://knative.dev/docs/client/install-kn/).